tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/time-series-insights/ga-query-syntax.md

 { "predicateString": "PointValue.Double = 3.14" }
 ```

 The expression in the predicate string is evaluated into a JSON boolean expression.
-It should comply with the following grammar (simplified):
+It should comply with the following (simplified) grammar:

 | JSON boolean expression | Backus–Naur Form |
 | --- | --- |